opeodedeyi/cre8ive-backend/README.md

 13. showcase/<slug:slug>/admin/add/

-    This allows administrators to add other administrators to the showcase
+    This allows administrators to add other administrators to the showcase, and you can add more than one user at a time as an admin.
     ```
     {
         "administrator": [